 Bryan would finally serve as the Director of Operations for Catholic Social Services before joining the RISE staff.
 He has always found a way to serve others which he continues to do today as a Vincentian at Sacred Heart Church and the President of the Society of Saint Vincent de Paul Lincoln.

-Bryan is currently teaching in the Nebraska State Penitentiary and the Lincoln Correctional Center.
+Bryan is currently teaching in the Nebraska State Penitentiary and the Reception and Treatment Center.

 Erica received her Bachelor’s in Social Work with a minor in Criminal Justice from Texas Christian University (TCU).
 She recently graduated from Columbia University with a Master’s in Social Work (MSW).

 While pursuing her BA, Erica served as a Jail Advocate for The Net, visiting women in jail, and providing resources such as job training, education, and housing.
 She also worked as a Research Assistant at TCU’s Department of Social Work, where she performed statistical analysis to determine the effects of supportive housing, and as a Rape Crisis Advocate at The Women’s Center in Fort Worth, Texas.